cheng-zuo/talk-plugin-tisane/specs.md

 Where
 *	`$TALK_TISANE_KEYWORD_FEATURES` is the value of the `TALK_TISANE_KEYWORD_FEATURES` configuration setting
 *	`$TALK_TISANE_STOP_HYPERNYMS` is the value of the `TALK_TISANE_STOP_HYPERNYMS` configuration setting The response will contain an attribute containing an array of integers to be used when analysing comments.
-The name of the attribute is relevant.
+The name of the attribute is `relevant`.
 (For example, `"relevant": [12345,67890,23469]`.)

 ## Root Comments
-When analysing comments which are not responses to another comment, the `$DEPENDS_ON_SITUATION` portion of the settings is the relevant attribute returned by the article title analysis.
+When analysing comments which are not responses to another comment, the `$DEPENDS_ON_SITUATION` portion of the settings is the `relevant` attribute returned by the article title analysis.
 For example, `"relevant": [12345,67890,23469]`.

 ## Response Comments
 When analysing comments which respond to other comments, the `$DEPENDS_ON_SITUATION` portion of the settings is empty.
 Note that the comma before it must be removed, otherwise, the JSON is not valid.